 Mary Porter Sesnon Art Gallery, UC Santa Cruz

 with remarks from Arts Dean Celine Parreñas-Shimizu, curator, T.J.
-Demos, Professor, History of Art and Visual Culture, and Camilla Hawthorne, Assistant Professor, Sociology, Critical Race and Ethnic Studies
+Demos, Rebele Chair and History of Art and Visual Culture Professor and Camilla Hawthorne, Assistant Professor, Sociology, Critical Race and Ethnic Studies, Darren Wallace, PhD Candidate in Film and Digital Media

 FREE EVENT: Screening of Arthur Jafa's The White Album